 The domain name is an integral part of every website and choosing the right name can be more important than the business name.
-The domain is the first part of every URL in the address bar of the browser - so, for example, 'rocketlawyer.co.uk'.
+The domain is the first part of every URL in the address bar of the browser (eg 'rocketlawyer.co.uk').
 There are two elements to each domain name:

 Anyone can register a domain name which has not already been registered, by paying a domain name registration company (eg www.123-reg.co.uk or www.1and1.co.uk) to register it with the relevant domain name authority (eg for domains which use a '.uk' suffix this is Nominet).